cloudhubs/microservice-tests/Gatling/README.md

     - Once test is run, the output folder will be put in target.gatling directory
     - Optional: Change name of file with more meaningful name

-### Gatling Installation Instructions
- - Install [Scala](https://www.scala-lang.org/download/) onto machine and select Scala folder in given IDE

-### Gatling Run Instructions
- - Run the Gatling engine
- - Select the given test to run by typing the corresponding number into command line
- - The test will then run and the output will be generated in target folder
- - ### Change Virtual Users
+### Change Virtual Users
  - Go into given test
  - Change the number of users in the setUp() function